 When most people think of a cyber attack, they think of it as a one-time transfer.
-A hacker figures out a way into your system, starts downloading important documents and information, and then leaves.
+A hacker figures out a way into your system starts downloading essential documents and information and then leaves.
 However, it’s not always so simple.

 Not every cyber threat ends after an initial attack, even when the first attempt is unsuccessful.
 A cyberattack against a well-organized system can take time and money to accomplish.
 They’re usually organized by groups of cybercriminals, commonly known as APT groups.

 What is an Advanced Persistent Threat (APT) and what should you look for to fend them off?

 Advanced Persistent Threat (APT) Definition

 An advanced persistent threat is a cyberattack wherein criminals work together to steal data or infiltrate systems that often go undetected over an extended period.
 Most of these attacks are performed by nation-states seeking to undermine another government.

 Whereas other cyberattacks, such as malware and phishing schemes, work in a matter of days, an APT can take place over months or even years.

 APT groups are formed to tackle more difficult challenges, but they’re not as expensive as you’d imagine.
 The cost of APT attacks was reported in 2019 to be as low as $15,000.
 The most expensive aspect of these attacks is for commercial penetration testing tools, which help them find vulnerabilities within systems and networks.